nuxt-modules/og-image/README.md

 - 📸 OR just generate screenshots
 - 📦 Choose your API: Composition or components

-⚠️ SSR runtime rendering is experimental.
+🔨 Edge rendering is coming soon!

 ## Install